© 2023 MJH Life Sciences™ and Infection Control Today. All rights reserved.

 Recent research into COVID-19 suggests that health care systems need to move beyond the idea that pathogen spread happens either via droplets or aerosolized particles.
 Patients can generate the full range of respiratory particles.

-That’s a point reiterated in a review published earlier this month in the Annals of Internal Medicine (AIM).
-Michael Klompas, MD, MPH, a professor of population medicine at Harvard Medical School and an infectious disease expert, and his colleagues argue that division of droplet and aerosol transmission is misguided and needs to be retired.
+In a review published in November 2021 in the Annals of Internal Medicine (AIM),1 Michael Klompas, MD, MPH, an infectious disease expert and a professor of population medicine at Harvard Medical School in Boston, Massachusetts, and his colleagues argue that division of droplet and aerosol transmission is misguided and needs to be retired.

-There are viruses like influenza and mumps that spread by relatively large droplets produced by coughing and sneezing and that fall to the ground relatively quickly.
+There are viruses such as influenza and mumps that spread by relatively large droplets produced by coughing and sneezing and that fall to the ground relatively quickly.
 Doctors, nurses, and other clinicians are advised to wear face masks to block the droplets.

-Another group of pathogens are aerosolized, spreading via minute respiratory particles that people produce when they talk and breathe.
+Other pathogens are aerosolized, spreading via minute respiratory particles that individuals produce when they talk and breathe.
 Aerosols tend to stay suspended in the air for much longer periods of times than droplets and travel much farther.

-As ICT® pointed out in October 2020, perhaps the best analogy for COVID-19 would be how cigarette smoke might linger and spread in an enclosed setting, like a bar (back when smoking was allowed in those establishments).
-In such a situation, 6-foot social distancing offers very little protection.
+As an article in ICT® pointed out in October 2020, perhaps the best analogy for COVID-19 would be how cigarette smoke can linger and spread in an enclosed setting such as a bar (back when smoking was allowed in those establishments).2 In such a situation, 6-foot social distancing offers very little protection.

-Measles and tuberculosis have also been held up as two exemplars of viruses that spread this way.
-Precautions against aerosols include N95 masks, negative-pressure rooms, ventilation and high-efficiency particulate air (HEPA) filters.
+Measles and tuberculosis are 2 examples of viruses that spread this way.
+Precautions against aerosols include N95 masks, negative-pressure rooms, ventilation, and high-efficiency particulate air (HEPA) filters.

-Klompas and colleagues argue that research into COVID-19 and the virus that causes it, SARS-CoV-2, demonstrates that people generate the full range of respiratory particles, not either droplets or aerosols.
-Droplets can stay aloft for long periods like aerosols and respiratory viruses are not picky about the size of particle that they hitch a ride on, although aerosols may account for most transmission, partly because people produce aerosols just by talking and breathing.
+Klompas et al argue that research into COVID-19 and the SARS-CoV-2 virus demonstrates that individuals generate the full range of respiratory particles, not just either droplets or aerosols.
+Aerosolized droplets can stay aloft for long periods, and respiratory viruses are not picky about the size of particle that they hitch a ride on.
+However, aerosols may account for most transmission, partly because individuals produce aerosols just by talking and breathing.

 This article originally appeared in Managed Healthcare Executive®.